Seannnnnnnnnnn/personal-blog/_posts/2025-06-11-change-of-measure.md

 [^1]: I've oversimplified things quite a bit here.
 Measures are *special* in that they ascribe volumes / sizes *consistently* amongst sets, namely that the size of the empty set should be 0, {% katexmm %} $A\cap B = \emptyset \implies \mathbb{P}(A\cup B) = \mathbb{P}(A) + \mathbb{P}(B) $ {% endkatexmm %} and {% katexmm %} $A\subseteq B \implies \mathbb{P}(A)\leq\mathbb{P}(B)$ {% endkatexmm %}.
 As it turns out, not every possible {% katexmm %} $A\subseteq \Omega$ {% endkatexmm %} results in these properties holding, so one needs to restrict the space of considerable sets to a collection {% katexmm %} $\mathcal{F}$ {% endkatexmm %} called a *sigma algebra*.

 [^2]: Another slight ommision is a technical condition that the measures used in the Radon-Nikodym theorem must be *sigma finite*.
-Fortuntately, all probability measures are {% katexmm %} $\mathbb{P}$ {% endkatexmm %} satisfy this condition.
+Fortuntately, all probability measures {% katexmm %} $\mathbb{P}$ {% endkatexmm %} satisfy this condition so we can skip over this when working in the probability context.